camaraproject/Commonalities/documentation/API-design-guidelines.md

 ## 1. Introduction
 The purpose of this document is to provide a technical description of aspects pertinent to the proper design of Application Programming Interfaces (APIs), hereinafter referred to as APIs.
-It serves as a recommended reference for API development in telecommunications operators and related projects.
+It serves as a recommended reference for API development in telecommunication operators and related projects.

 Based on principles of standardization, normalization and good practices, this document explains the guidelines for the design and definition of an API, elaborating the following points: